Storyblok Raises $80M Series C - Read News

 A browser snapshot of dog toys and snacks subscription service, VivaDogs' Instagram using user-generated content

-Section titled 4.
-Keeping the message simple, shareable, and relevant 4.
-Keeping the message simple, shareable, and relevant
+4. Keeping the message simple, shareable, and relevant

 Every story has a message to tell - in creating a central and shareable message that resonates with your brand’s values such as a call to action (CTA).
 A simple call to action can be used across multiple channels, giving you the benefit of projecting your voice as a brand.
 Make sure you hone down on the message you want to convey, making it easy to understand and to the point.
 Once you have this in hand, go further in interacting with your users, asking about their experiences, reactions, and feelings to the CTA and thus, how you can create a story stemming from that CTA.